Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Results

-To investigate the applicability of PTD-TE to real data analysis, we now apply PTD-TE to spike trains recorded from multiple regions of mice cortex in order to reconstruct the underlying neuronal connectivity.
-Here we analyze the \textit{Visual Coding Neuropixels} dataset and \textit{Visual Behavior - Neuropixels} dataset that are publicly available from \textit{Allen Brain Observatory} \cite{siegle2021surveya, allen2019, allen2022}.
+To investigate the applicability of PDIF to real data analysis, we now apply PDIF to spike trains recorded from multiple regions of mice cortex in order to reconstruct the underlying neuronal connectivity.
+Here we analyze the \textit{Visual Coding Neuropixels} dataset and \textit{Visual Behavior - Neuropixels} dataset that are publicly available from \textit{Allen Brain Observatory} \cite{siegle2021survey, allendata}.
 The former surveys spike trains mainly in visual cortices during passive viewing of visual stimuli, while the latter records the neuronal activity in mice performing the visual change detection tasks.
 We analyze spike-train recordings from 135 sessions (32 visual coding sessions and 103 visual behavior sessions).
 For each session, neurons with firing rates exceeding $0.05$ Hz and signal-to-noise ratios above $4$ are included.
 Spike trains are extracted under different stimulus or behavior conditions for separate reconstructions.
 In visual coding sessions, spike trains during passive viewing of drifting gratings, static gratings, natural scenes, and natural movies (each $>25$ minutes) are analyzed.
 In visual behavior sessions, active and passive behavior periods (each $>1$ hour) are examined separately.

 Due to experimental limitations, ground-truth structural connectivity is unavailable.
-Thus, we quantify reconstruction performance using AUCs from double-mixture GMM fits to log-scaled PTD-TE values (see \textit{Methods}).
+Thus, we quantify reconstruction performance using AUCs from double-component GMM fits to log-scaled PDIF values (see Methods).
 As shown in Fig. \ref{fig6}, the peak of AUC value distributions are around 0.9 for most sessions.
 Assuming structural connectivity of the neuronal network in the mice cortex remains stable within a session, we expect consistent reconstructed connectivity across conditions.
-Cross-condition of the consistency of reconstructed network exceeds 74\% for the visual coding dataset and 69\% for the visual behavior dataset, further supporting PTD-TE’s validity for real spike-train analysis.
+Cross-condition consistency of reconstructed network exceeds 74\% for the visual coding dataset and 69\% for the visual behavior dataset, further supporting PDIF’s validity for real spike-train analysis.